lp6m/yolov5s_android/host/README.md

 ![result.jpg](https://github.com/lp6m/yolov5s_android/raw/media/host/result.jpg)

 ## Evaluate
-You can perform evaluation for COCO dataset by using pycocotools.
+You can perform inference and evaluation for COCO dataset by using pycocotools.
+The inference results are saved to `--output_json_path`.
 ```sh
 usage: evaluate.py [-h] [-m MODEL_PATH]
                    [--path_to_annotation PATH_TO_ANNOTATION]